 The standard rate of VAT is 20% of every transaction.

-Other goods and services are charged VAT at 0% or are VAT exempt.
+Other goods and services are zero rated and charged VAT at 0%.
+Some goods and services are VAT exempt.

 If your business is VAT-registered, it is important that you know how much VAT is payable on your goods or services.